jdillenberger/jmatch/README.md

 # jMatch

 jMatch is a test-application for JSON files.
 It allows you to check JSON files against a specification based on defined patterns.
+This is especially useful if you need to check lots of JSON files for a given specification or if you want to check your JSON files in a continuous integration pipeline.

 ## Table of Contents